This is a conversation between a mother and an obstetrician, husband and wife and mum and dad of four boys. Show notes and listen here.

 Baby movements is your baby’s way of telling you all is well.
 A healthy baby should move.
 Imagine if you were really sick, you would still move around the bed and get up several times a day to go the toilet.
 If you lay in bed for many hours, not moving at all, you would probably be dreadfully ill.
 A baby that’s doing nothing is not normal.
 Show notes and listen here

 Ep 12 - What Contraception can you take to help protect your fertility?

 It's such a truism.
 For many women we spend most of our fertile life trying NOT to get pregnant and then when we are ready to get pregnant, spend our time being worried about our ability to get pregnant.
-The constant throughout all stages of your fertile life is contraception.
-This episode is by popular demand and covers all the different types of contraceptions recommended at each different stage of your life.
+The constant throughout all stages of your fertile life is CONTRACEPTION.
+Show notes and listen here

 Ep 13 - What you need to know about First Trimester Screening tests

 First trimester screening is a test for genetic abnormality and is commonly called the Down Syndrome screen.
 The types of test, the accuracy, the costs and the ability to give you a definitive answer about genetic abnormality is really not well understood by patients…and sometimes care providers.
 Show notes and listen here

 Ep 14 - Should I have a GBS Swab?

 This is one of those tests that can feel a bit icky and remind you that yep, the process of growing a baby is at times, undignified.
 So why have it?

 GBS stands for Group B streptococcus and it is a bacteria that is normal to have in the vagina.
 About 20 percent of women will have GBS most of the time and it’s completely harmless, until it’s not.
 Show notes and listen here